Follow the instructions from your teacher to enroll into your virtual ELA classroom space.

 share two or three things you have learnt today about improving productivity

-share one thing that you are really looking forward to having your 1:1 laptop
+share one thing that you are really looking forward to about having your 1:1 laptop

 Address your message to your advisor and send.